litebird/reionization/LB_forecast_lowE/TTTEEE_highTnoise/readme.txt

 This folder contains input and data files (fiducial spectra and noise) to run montepython forecast using TTTEEE assuming high noise in temperature to mimic forecast with EE only.
+Folder LB litebird_lowE/ is to be put inside the directory montepython/likelihoods/ of MontePython

 exact likelihood
 TTTEEE